-A Preliminary Drainage Report dated October 12, 2018 has been provided as part of this package.
+A Preliminary Drainage Report dated October 12, 2018 was provided and approved as part the original approval.

 (4) The street system in and adjacent to the tentative subdivision plan conforms to the Salem Transportation System Plan.

 Findings: The major street system is in place due to prior development.
 Devon Avenue is located to the east of the site and Lone Oak Road is located northwest of the site.
 Devon Avenue is designated as a 'local street' and Lone Oak Road is designated as a 'collector' on the Salem Transportation System Plan.